acpennington/GoatController/docs/cardnotes.md

 - Graverobber: Already added, but its text not may be correct.
 - Ray of Hope: Requires shuffle button (see ticket #227)
 - Reckless Greed: Requires draw skip script
+- Offerings to the Doomed: Requires draw skip script
 - Reload: Requires shuffle button (see ticket #227)
 - Restructer Revolution: See D.D.
 Dynamite notes
 - Solar Ray: See D.D.
 Dynamite notes